-One of my favourite quotes is “A goal without a plan is just a wish”.
-I have no idea who said it, but it makes complete sense.
-Audit your business, set your goals for 2018, and come up with a plan as to how you are going to achieve those goals.
+One of our favourite quotes here at our Vancouver office is “a goal without a plan is just a wish”.
+We don’t actually know who first said this, but it makes complete sense.
+Audit your business, set your goals for 2021, and come up with a plan as to how you are going to achieve those goals.
 To help you with setting your goals, the last 7 tips are marketing specific tips that can be a part of your road map.

 6. Consult Experts

 Dental consulting is expensive – the advice is normally quite good, but the hard part is the execution.
 Most dental consultants, practice growth specialists, and marketing executives will give you 30-45 mins of their time for free.
 Block out a few hours a week in your schedule to take meetings with experts.
 Share your goals, your timeline, and your budget and see what the experts say.
-I’ll be the first to volunteer my time to help you.
-You can book a slot in my calendar here: https://calendly.com/nadeem/free-marketing-consultations
+Our dental marketing team is here to assist.
+You can book a slot in our founder’s calendar here: